gpesleta/portfolio/_pages/about.md

 ## EDUCATION

 #### Master of Science in Data Science
-Asian Institute of Management<br/>
+*Asian Institute of Management*<br/>
-Date of Graduation: July 2020<br/>
+- Date of Graduation: July 2020<br/>
-Capstone Project: Development of an AI-Enabled Lead Scoring and Recommender System: Targeting New Prospects and Identifying Potential Services for Existing Clients
+- Capstone Project: Development of an AI-Enabled Lead Scoring and Recommender System: Targeting New Prospects and Identifying Potential Services for Existing Clients

 #### Master of Science in Physics
-University of the Philippines Diliman<br/>
+*University of the Philippines Diliman*<br/>
 April 2009
+- Most Outstanding M.S.
+Graduate of the U.P.
+College of Science

 #### Bachelor of Science in Applied Physics
-University of the Philippines Diliman<br/>
+*University of the Philippines Diliman*<br/>
 April 2007
+- Magna Cum Laude (GWA 1.262/1.000)
+- Most Outstanding B.S.
+Applied Physics Graduate, U.P.
+Diliman
+- UP Oblation Scholar

 ## WORK EXPERIENCE